jlkall/ai-blur-extension/PUBLISHING.md

 **Detailed Description:**
 ```
-AI Blur is a powerful browser extension that automatically detects and blurs AI-generated content using advanced machine learning models.
+CloseAI is a powerful browser extension that automatically detects and blurs AI-generated content using advanced machine learning models.

 Features:
 • Advanced ML-based text detection using perplexity, burstiness, and statistical analysis